 5. Colonia Güell

-The construction techniques used here laid the foundation of the techniques used in La Sagrada Familia.
+In addition, the construction techniques used here laid the foundation for the techniques employed in La Sagrada Familia.

 6. El Drac de Gaudí at Finca Güell

 Finca Güell is a significant property of Eusebi Güell, but what’s interesting is not so much the complex itself; is the iron gate at its entrance.

 The buildings in this land were designed by other architects, but Gaudí was commissioned to remodel the house and build a perimeter wall with gates.

 Gaudí proposed a wall with several gates in a Mudejar-like style.
 Its main gate, though, is a completely different monster – literally.

 In it is a wrought-iron grille in the shape of a dragon spreading its menacing bat-like wings while showing its forked tongue coming out of its gaping maws.

 This gate represents the mythical dragon from the Garden of the Hesperides, which commemorates Hercules’ daring feat.
 This stunning dragon was manufactured by the locksmith’s Vallet i Piquer.

 The complex is composed of two buildings linked by a common monumental cast-iron gate adorned with Art Nouveau vegetal fantasies and a medallion with the “G” of Güell.